raamcosta/compose-destinations-docs/docusaurus/docs/common-use-cases/providing-viewmodels.md

 If you're using a DI framework other than Hilt (Koin, f.e) then you need to check that framework's documentation in how you can get an instance of a ViewModel.

 Remember that if in your framework you have to explicitly pass something like `NavBackStackEntry`, `ViewModelStoreOwner` or `SavedStateRegistryOwner` then check the above example to see how to get that.
-You can use them to make your own wrapper calls the framework method.
+You can use them to make your own wrapper calling the framework method.